Everything you need to know about the L-2 Visa for L-1 dependents

 In some cases, the U.S. consulate may request additional supporting documents that should be submitted within a specified deadline.
 Because the processing time for an L-2 visa may take as long as 30 days, it’s usually a good idea to file your L-2 visa application at the same time the L-1 visa is being submitted.

-However, if you’re outside of the U.S. when your L-2 visa expires, you’ll have to renew it before you’ll be allowed to re-enter the country.
+However, if you are outside of the U.S. when your L-2 visa expires, you will need to renew it before you will be allowed to re-enter the country.
 The processing time may take several weeks depending on how busy the U.S. embassies or consulates are.

 Working in the U.S. on an L-2 visa

-If you’re an L-2 spouse, you may apply for an Employment Authorization Document as soon as you arrive in the U.S. instead of waiting until you’ve found an employer.
+If you’re an L-2 spouse, you may apply for an Employment Authorization Document as soon as you arrive in the U.S. instead of waiting until once you have found an employer.

 Where can L-2 visa holders work?